 The Service is only open to those who genuinely cannot afford to instruct a lawyer and so, as part of the application process, applicants will be required to disclose information about their financial position and provide evidence in support thereof.

 Volunteering with the QICDRC Pro Bono Service is beneficial not only to those who are in need of legal support but also to the legal profession as a whole.
 Providing advice and representation in relation to disputes, which fall within the jurisdiction of either the Qatar International Court or the QFC Regulatory Tribunal, can be a challenging and rewarding experience with a positive impact on both the professional development of individual lawyers and their firm’s relationship with the QFC community and those who interact with it.

-We are also grateful to the College of Law at Hamad Bin Khalifa University whose students, with the kind permission of the Dean of the College of Law, provide research support to our volunteer lawyers where required.
+The QICDRC is grateful to the law firms and chambers currently volunteering with the service as well as the College of Law at Hamad Bin Khalifa University whose students, with the kind permission of the Dean of the College of Law, provide research support to our volunteer lawyers where required.: